 - 3D-printing classes accommodate eight participants.

-- Vinyl-cutting classes, laser-cutting classes and other workshops accommodate 12 participants.
+- Vinyl-cutting classes, laser-cutting classes and other workshops accommodate up to 10 participants.

 - Lectures and information sessions generally do not require registration.